WANT TO VISIT THE M.O.M. ART ANNEX??

 538 28th St. N. St. Petersburg, Florida 33713 to schedule your visit or trip today.

-Each visit includes a tour of the latest M.O.M. exhibits, conversations about the history, science, and art of motherhood, as well as an opportunity to try on pregnancy vests and explore the objects on display.
+Each visit includes a tour of the latest M.O.M. exhibits, conversations about the Art, Science, and History of American motherhood and the multicultural family.
+Try on a pregnancy vest and explore the objects on display.
 There is an extensive library with films on a wide variety of topics, research materials from the Demeter Press Collection.

 Friends find out more about what to do and where to eat in St. Petersburg here.